paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ### The Boundary Fence Impact

-At t=56.1s the aircraft collides with the boundary fence and this fence is readily identifiable on the aerial imagery as being 1853m from the start of runway 23.
+At t=56.1s the aircraft collides with the boundary fence and this fence is readily identifiable on the aerial imagery as being 1853m from the start of runway 23, 200m beyond the runway end.
 The sequence below shows four consecutive frames from the video of the starboard undercarriage collapse as the aircraft goes through the airfield boundary.

 <center>
 <img src="img/frame1684.png" width="120" alt="frame 1684"/>&nbsp;<img src="img/frame1685.png" width="120" />&nbsp;<img src="img/frame1686.png" width="120" />&nbsp;<img src="img/frame1687.png" width="120" />